GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Krizoi.md

 ### Krizoi
 Caused by the greed of the vanquished, these unusual figures resemble extremely slender skeletons with additional limbs of a simple variety.
 They are composed entire of gold, electrum, silver, or platinum.
+The singular is krizai.

 **Creature Type**: Krizoi are undead.